-Load Settings Use this option to load previously saved from Local Hard router configuration settings.
-First, use the Drive: Browse control to find a previously save file of configuration settings.
+Local Hard Drive: router configuration settings.
+First, use the Browse control to find a previously save file of configuration settings.
 Then, click the Load button to transfer those settings to the router.

-Restore to Factory This option will restore all configuration settings Default Settings: back to the settings that were in effect at the time the router was shipped from the factory.
+Restore to Factory This option will restore all configuration Default Settings: settings back to the settings that were in effect at the time the router was shipped from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
 If you want to save the current router configuration settings, use the Save button above.

-Rehard Device: Click to reboot the router.
+Reboot Device: Click to reboot the router.